froboy/yusaopeny_docs/content/en/docs/_index.md

 ---
-title: Documentation
+title: Open Y Distribution Documentation
 linkTitle: Documentation
 menu:
   main:
     weight: 20
 ---

-# Open Y Distribution
-The Open Y platform is a content management system that uses Drupal 8 functionality and useful modules from YMCAs and digital partners.
+The Open Y platform is a content management system that uses Drupal functionality and useful modules from YMCAs and digital partners.
 It’s easy and free to use—everyone is welcome to implement Open Y and run Open Y projects.

 In 2016 a group of YMCA digital, marketing and technology experts recognized the digital opportunities that exist if we work together as a community and established Open Y.